silasfelinus/kind_robots/content/brainstorm.md

 tags: ['home']
 category: user
 icon: game-icons:robot-antennas
-tooltip: Welcome to Brainstormbot's lair!
-From laughable RPG characters to quirky business names, we got 'em all!
-Just click and let the ideas flood your screen.
-It's like a thought pinata exploded!
+tooltip: Welcome to Brainstorm's lair!
+From laughable RPG characters to unfortunate date ideas, Brainstorm creates the concept and the example.
-amitip: Brainstormbot is practically my whimsical cousin!
-If you think a hivemind of rainbow butterflies is quirky, wait till you see the list this bot generates.
-It's like attending a comedy show hosted by a machine! 🦋🤖😂
+amitip: Hey, Brainstorm's my cousin!
+If you think a hivemind of rainbow butterflies is quirky, wait till you see these lists! 🦋🤖😂
 sort: highlight
 ---